devramsean0/groupwisedocs/src/content/docs/ldap/01-configuring-edirectory.md

 And then you will be able to access the UMC on the server's IP

 ## Step 4: Open the Identity Console
-1. Log in to the server's UMC using your LDAP credentials (`cn=admin,o={YOUR ORG}` {YOUR ORG} being the same thing you set it to).\
+1. Log in to the server's UMC using your LDAP credentials (`cn=admin,o={YOUR ORG}` {YOUR ORG} being the same thing you set it to).
-2. Click the identity console link on the left.\
+2. Click the identity console link on the left.
 3. Go to User Management button
 4. Press the + button on the top row, pick a username and choose the root context.
 Complete all required inputs at the bottom.
 Then press create
-5. Then press the home button, Then press the Certificate Management button TODO
+5. Then press the home button, Then press the Certificate Management button and download the SSL Certificate by clicking on the tickbox and then the download icon and following the prompt